nammotd/k8s-practices/README.md

 * Create a secret, mount as a file into the pod, check configmap content inside the pods via exec command
 * Create a secret, mount that secret to pod as environment variables
 * Create a persistent volume for pod with storageclass default

+* Change the pods' images without modifying the manifest